Strigil

 The strigil (Latin: strigilis) or stlengis (στλεγγίς, probably a loanword from the Pre-Greek substrate) is a tool for cleansing the body by scraping off dirt and perspiration, as well as oil that was applied before bathing in Ancient Greek and Roman cultures.
 In these cultures the strigil was primarily used by men, specifically male athletes; however, in Etruscan culture there is evidence of strigils being used by both sexes.
 The standard design is a curved blade with a handle, all of which is made of metal.

 Strigils were commonly used by individuals who were engaging in vigorous activities, in which they accumulated large amounts of dirt and sweat on their bodies.
 The people who used the strigil included athletes, the wealthy, soldiers, and more.
 However, wealthy or prestigious individuals often had slaves to wield the strigils and clean their bodies, rather than doing it themselves.

 Strigils were not only significant in a practical sense, but culturally as well.
 They are often found in tombs or burials, in some cases along with a bottle of oil.

 Representations

 Timeline

-Strigils were not used in the earlier ages of Greek history.
-This is supported by Homer’s poems, which state that oil was applied after bathing and was not removed.
-Furthermore, strigils are not mentioned in literature until the later portion of the fifth century BC.
-As early as the sixth century BC, however, representations of strigils can be found on vases.
-By the fourth century BC, strigils are depicted in other types of artwork, such as skyphoi and statues.
+Strigils were apparently not used in the earlier ages of Greek history.
+This is supported by Homer's poems, which state that oil was applied after bathing and was not removed.
+Furthermore, strigils are not mentioned in literature until the later portion of the 5th century BC.
+As early as the 6th century BC, however, representations of strigils can be found on vases.
+By the 4th century BC, strigils are depicted in other types of artwork, such as skyphoi and statues.

 In Book 23 of the Iliad, during the funeral games for Patroclus, Homer describes the athletes using strigils to clean themselves after physical contests.
 This is one of the earliest literary references to the strigil in Greek culture, illustrating its use in the context of athletic events, which were an important part of Greek social and religious life.